artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 }
 ```

+The program begins with an initial nested loop that simply initializes the elements in A, B, and C, which we will not analyze.
+Then, another nested loop follows, performing a computation that stores in C the sum of the elements in A and B. This is the loop we will analyze in the cache.

 Analyze and explain the cache's behavior for the second nested loop, adding screenshots from the simulator.
 Analyze misses, hits, and writebacks, as well as the evolution of the cache throughout the loop execution, carefully observing the evolution of the blocks.
 You can progress gradually from the beginning of the loop, pausing after the execution of each lw (load word) or sw (store word) instruction, and analyzing the state of the cache.

 Analyze the following scenarios: